How to sing Wrecking Ball

 Song DNA

 Before you record, know the numbers.
-This track demands a strong lower register for the verses and powerful support for the explosive chorus belt.
+This track is defined by the stark contrast between the breathy verses and the explosive power of the chorus.

 Hard